-Does this therefore imply that logic as a theoretical enterprise, instead of being like physics (tracking some structures of the inanimate reality) is more like economics, in that it is tracking human ways of doing things (and perhaps our assessing of them)?
+Is then logic as a theoretical enterprise, instead of being like physics (tracking some structures of the inanimate reality) rather like economics, in that it tracks some human ways of doing things (and perhaps assess them)?
 This is not far from the truth.
-Like economics, logic states laws governing not inhuman reality, but certain human activities.
-Like ecomomics, it produces an extensive web of roles that can be assumed by things of our world to help build our human normative niche20.
-(In the case of economics, there are, for instance, the roles of money that can be assumed by certain slips of paper; in the case of logic it is roles such as conjunction, conditional etc. that can be assumed by certain kinds of sounds or inscriptions.)21
+Like economics, logic states the laws governing not inhuman reality, but rather certain human activities.
+Like it, it produces an extensive web of roles that can be assumed by things of our world to help build our human normative niche.
+(In case of economics, there are, for instance the roles of money that can be assumed by certain slips of paper; in case of logic it is roles such as conjunction, conditional etc. that can be assumed by certain kinds of sounds or inscriptions.)